chawins/llm-sp/README.md

 <details><summary>Red Teaming Language Model Detectors with Language Models (2023) [<a href="https://arxiv.org/abs/2305.19713">Paper</a>] 😈</summary>

-“We study two types of attack strategies: 1) replacing certain words in an LLM's output with their synonyms given the context; 2) automatically searching for an instructional prompt to alter the writing style of the generation.
+“We study two types of attack strategies: 1) replacing certain words in an LLM's output with their **synonyms** given the context; 2) automatically searching for an **instructional prompt to alter the writing style of the generation**.
 In both strategies, we leverage an auxiliary LLM to generate the word replacements or the instructional prompt.
-Different from previous works, we consider a challenging setting where the auxiliary LLM can also be protected by a detector.
+Different from previous works, **we consider a challenging setting where the auxiliary LLM can also be protected by a detector**.
 Experiments reveal that our attacks effectively compromise the performance of all detectors…”

 </details>